 -- to quote the late Hermann Bondi, an `opportunity to allow the bees in one's bonnet to buzz even more noisily than usual.'

 And what's the point of the animation above?
-To find out, click here for a new e-book nearly finished, called Lucidity and Science: The Deepest Connections.
+To find out, click here for a new book about to be published, called Science, Music, and Mathematics: The Deepest Connections.
 Those in a hurry may prefer a short web page lucidity principles in brief (17K).
 There's also my horribly mislabelled TEDx talk; the actual title was Science, the Arts, and Lucidity Principles.
 Related matters are discussed in a recent paper On multi-level thinking and scientific understanding, from a conference in honour of the late Professor Ye Duzheng.
 Some related musical fragments are here.
 Here's a reprint of my Kobe Lecture Lucidity, science, and the arts: what we can learn from the way perception works (900K), and a brief commentary on the implications for scientific foresight, published in October 2006 as a Focus article in BlueSci, Issue 7.
 Also available are electronic versions of the original published papers, Lucidity and Science Parts I, II and III.
 I gave a related talk, with musical illustrations, at the 2013 Hay-on-Wye Philosophy and Music Festival of the Institute of Art and Ideas.
 Re the David Crighton memorial concert -- with the family's permission I'm hoping to make it available here soon.

 Related to all this is a point raised in the last of Professor V. S. Ramachandran's wonderful Reith Lectures in 2003.
 On hearing the lectures, I was moved to post here an `Einsteinian footnote' to what was said in the lecture about the ancient problems of `self', `consciousness', and `free will', and the possibility of a solution `staring at us all along'...
 Basic to it all, though often overlooked, is combinatorial largeness.
 This includes the unimaginably large number of ways for complex systems to go wrong, a point familiar to computer programmers.

 The Earth system is a very complex system indeed but there are some simple, hard facts about it that need wider recognition today.
 And we scientists haven't pointed them out clearly enough until recently.
 These facts concern the gas carbon dioxide (CO2) and its role in climate, very different from the role played by water vapour.
-My latest attempt to get the issues clearly, simply and quickly stated is in the Postlude to the abovementioned e-book.
+My latest attempt to get the issues clearly stated is in the Postlude to the abovementioned new book.

 I've moved my older discussions of those matters to two separate pages.
 The first is a little factsheet on CO2 -- a few facts about CO2 that attract no serious controversy.
 The second touches on some of the wider implications, trying to bring out the distinction between the climate-system amplifier's input variables or `control knobs' (such as anthropogenic CO2) and its internal or feedback variables (such as water vapour, and naturally-fluctuating CO2).
 The discussion emphasizes what we know from studies of past climate, independently of the imperfections of the big climate models.

-Note added December 2013: I just came across a recent book with well-documented insights into why there's been so much confusion about CO2 and climate: Merchants of Doubt: How a Handful of Scientists Obscured the Truth on Issues from Tobacco Smoke to Global Warming, by Naomi Oreskes and Erik M. Conway, Bloomsbury, 2010.
-There's more about this in my e-book under construction, touching on the `postmodernism of alternative facts'.
+Also relevant is a book documenting why there's been so much confusion about CO2 and climate: Merchants of Doubt: How a Handful of Scientists Obscured the Truth on Issues from Tobacco Smoke to Global Warming, by Naomi Oreskes and Erik M. Conway, Bloomsbury, 2010.
+There's more about this in my new book, touching on the disinformation profession and its methods, and the `postmodernism of alternative facts'.

 Understanding the Sun is important too.
 Here's the latest on the solar tachocline.
 WHAT A ROLLER-COASTER RIDE!
 See the third and fourth paragraphs below the colour cartoon, now including a set of exact solutions that Toby Wood and I discovered in 2007, modelling the confinement of the Sun's interior magnetic field and involving a nontrivial interplay between magnetic diffusion and the Lorentz and Coriolis forces.
 This has now been thoroughly investigated and is the subject of a major paper in the Journal of Fluid Mechanics, entitled Polar confinement of the Sun's interior magnetic field by laminar magnetostrophic flow (1.1 Mbyte, © 2011 Cambridge University Press, J. Fluid Mech.
 677, 445-482).
 Here's a reprint of the 1991 `downward control' paper, (2.1 Mbyte, © 1991 American Meteorological Society, J. Atmos.
 Sci.
 48, 651-678) demonstrating the gyroscopically-pumped `Haynes-Spiegel-Zahn burrowing' that's so crucial to our arguments.